Ashish-k-Gupta/EventManagementNotNestJs/readme.md

     June/2/2025
     Didn't do much as I'm not good at sql queries.
 This month I will spend time writing those queries and learning about it.
-    Got know about few of them but still long way to go
+    Got know about few of them but still long way to go The file in the queryBuilder was way out of my digestion.
+I have decided that it's better to learn sql then push it under the rug.